 - Each prize is a 3-month subscription (one box per month) to Simply Cook.
 Winners can choose between the Discovery, Light and Gluten Free options.
 Delivery to UK addresses is included.

 - The prizes cannot be redeemed for a cash value.

 - One blog entry per person only.
 One Twitter entry per person only.
-One Instagram entry per person only.
-You may enter all three ways but you do not have to do so for your entries to be valid.
+You may enter both ways but you do not have to do so for each individual entry to be valid.

-- The winners will be notified by email, Twitter or Instagram so please make sure you check your accounts for the notification message.
-If no response is received from a winner within 7 days of notification, the prize will be forfeit and a new winner will be picked and contacted.
+- If no response is received from a winner within 10 days of notification, the prize will be forfeit and a new winner will be picked and contacted.